danvonk/danvonk.github.io/posts/2023-04-05-summer-in-berlin.md

 ---
 title: A Summer in Berlin on Film
 author: Dan Vonk
+tags: personal, travel
 ---

 In August 2022, I spent a couple of weeks visiting the office in Berlin and decided to take my Zorki-4K camera with me.
 I found a couple of rolls of Kodak _ColorPlus_ in _DM_, so decided to use that to capture my explorations of the city in my free-time.
-Although ColorPlus is known as a cheap film, I was quite pleased with the results and although it doesn't have the fine detail of Kodak _Portra_, I think the colour reproduction is very near as good.
+Although ColorPlus is known as a cheap film, I was pleased with the results and although it doesn't have the fine detail of Kodak _Portra_, I think the colour reproduction is very near as good.
 The following blog entry describes a bit of the back-story behind these photos.